Serpent Trail - 100k Info

 - Race Briefing will be at 5am, after close of registration.

-- 2 drop bags are available during the 100k race, at roughly one third and two thirds of the total distance.
-You will be given your 2 drop bags when you register - when you have packed them please put them in the correct pile to go with the other bags.
-They will be brought back to registration for you to collect after the race.
+- 1 drop bag is available during the 100k race, at the halfway point.
+You will be given your drop bag at registration - when you have packed it please put them in the correct pile to go to the checkpoint (outside the venue from 5am on raceday).
+They will be brought back to the finish when the crew are able for you to collect after the race - we cannot hold them for you or take them should you forget!!
 They are essentially tough bin bags, as a guide for size of bag to expect.
-They will be brought back to the finish line when the crew are able.

 - Kit List for this race has been planned to help create a fast race through a relatively straightforward landscape in summertime.
-Familiarise yourself with the mandatory kit required, the kit that you will carry with you and the kit in your drop bags; give thought to how you will pack it and what will be available to you during the race.
+Familiarise yourself with the mandatory kit and the kit in your drop bag.
+KIT LIST HERE.

 - Pacers are allowed to run alongside you from the town of Petworth.
 This is roughly halfway in the race and has good parking and transport links to pick the car up later.
 The Serpent Trail passes alongside the main council car park (pay and display) in the town so this is the ideal spot to join.

 You can only have one pacer with you at a time but can have as many swapping over to run with you as you wish.
-Pacers are not allowed to carry your kit or race pack and will need to be self sufficient, apart from being able to take water from the Midhurst CP, halfway through the allowed 30 mile pacing distance.
+Pacers are not allowed to carry your kit or race pack and will need to be self sufficient, apart from being able to take water from the Midhurst CP.
+This is halfway through the allowed 30 mile/50k pacing distance.